upstream-se/guidebook-draft/docs/foundations/discipline/principles.md

 ### V — Automation requires intentional governance

-> **Principle.**.
-The more artifact production is automated, the more intentional governance must be explicit.
+> **Principle.**  The more artifact production is automated, the more intentional governance must be explicit.

 Automation and AI amplify the capacity to generate code, architecture, documentation, and even plausible explanations.
 Generated coherence, however, is not equivalent to institutional commitment.
 AI systems can propose intent; they cannot assume responsibility for it.